 Keys to feeding a kitten

 A cat's diet is essential for good health and well-being, especially for kittens.
-It should be provided according to their developmental cycles , so that their bodies are ready to digest the food we offer them.
+This diet should be provided respecting their evolutionary cycles, so that their bodies are ready to digest the food we offer them.
 In this article, we'll discuss the most recommended food for kittens based on their different stages.
 Do you have a kitten and don't know what food to give them?
 We'll explain what kittens eat based on their age.
 Read on for more information!

 Puppy cat food: the first weeks until weaning

-A kitten should spend the first few weeks with its mother, specifically the first 8 or 10 weeks approximately, until weaning is complete—since the mother will be responsible for providing the kitten with breast milk, just as with humans.
+A kitten should spend the first few weeks with its mother, specifically the first 8 or 10 weeks, approximately, until weaning is complete—since the mother will be responsible for providing the kitten with breast milk, just as with humans.
 This food contains all the nutrients the kitten needs during this stage for proper growth and development.
-Keep in mind that from week 4 to week 6, approximately, the kitten's teeth will begin to emerge, which is why they can combine breast milk with other liquid and solid foods until they reach 10 weeks—highly recommended so that the kitten becomes accustomed to it.
+Keep in mind that from approximately week 4 to week 6, the kitten's teeth will begin to emerge, which is why they can combine breast milk with other liquid and solid foods until they reach 10 weeks—highly recommended so they can get used to it.

 Puppy cat food: from weaning to 4 months